 Human Rights Policies

-All members of the Toronto Met community share the responsibility to uphold the university’s commitment to foster a learning and working environment free of discrimination, harassment and sexual violence.
+All members of the TMU community share the responsibility to uphold the university’s commitment to foster a learning and working environment free of discrimination, harassment and sexual violence.

-Every member of the Toronto Met community has a right to equal treatment without discrimination or harassment on the basis of personal characteristics related to one or more of the following protected grounds under the Code:
+Every member of the TMU community has a right to equal treatment without discrimination or harassment on the basis of personal characteristics related to one or more of the following protected grounds under the Code:

 - marital status and family status